microsoft/devhome/CONTRIBUTING.md

 ### Complete the template

 **Complete the information requested in the issue template, providing as much information as possible**.
-The more information you provide, the more likely your issue / ask will be understood and implemented.
+The more information you provide, the more likely your issue/ask will be understood and implemented.
 Helpful information includes:

 * What device you're running (inc. CPU type, memory, disk, etc.)
 * What build of Windows your device is running